warmshao/browser-use-webui/README.md

     - Set `CHROME_PERSISTENT_SESSION=true` in the `.env` file.

-7.  **Save Outputs in a Directory (Optional):** - By setting `DATA_DIRECTORY` in the `.env` file, you can now save the outputs of each step regarding the task.
+7.  **Save Outputs in a Directory (Optional):**

+    By setting `DATA_DIRECTORY` in the `.env` file, you can save the outputs of each step based on the task description.
 Below is an example structure of the output by setting `DATA_DIRECTORY="C:/YOUR/PATH/TO/HERE/data"`

     ```mermaid
     data